 Dean of Studies

 Betty Brown is an experienced educator teaching in international schools in Indonesia, Tanzania, China and the U.S. over the past 22 years.
 She received her Master’s Degree in Education Administration from Massey University, Bachelor of Arts in Education from Victoria University, and Advanced Diploma of Teaching Victoria University.

 Betty is a successful education administrator, working with the International Baccalaureate Organisation (IBO), Western Association of Schools & Colleges (WASC) in California and the Council of International Schools (CIS).
 Betty has taken two schools successfully through the WASC accreditation process and has taken two schools through CIS (Council of International Schools) accreditation.
 She has also taken three schools through IB accreditation.
-She is coming to Dubai from Los Angeles where she is currently Academic Head.
+Betty joins us from the Goethe International Charter School in Los Angeles where she was the Academic Head.